HEATH3N/android-docs/src/pages/navigation/overview/navigation-ui.md

   - title: "Custom Views"
 ---

-Mapbox Navigation gives you all the tools you need to add turn-by-turn navigation to your apps.
+Mapbox Navigation gives you all the tools that you need to add turn-by-turn navigation to your apps.

 Get up and running in a few minutes with our drop-in turn-by-turn navigation, or build a more custom turn-by-turn navigation app with our UI components.